 Students should complete their Declaration of Minor form during registration advising for either the first or second semester of the sophomore year.
 Under limited circumstances, students may begin a minor in the first semester of the junior year.
 Declaration forms are available online.
 The area head of the Minor, the Director of Interdisciplinary Studies and the Registrar must approve the application.

-- Meet with the Interdisciplinary Studies Director and/or Program Assistant to discuss your interests.
+- Meet with the Interdisciplinary Studies Director to discuss your interests and options.

 - Complete the online Declaration of Minor Form.

 - Students receive email confirmation once their declaration form has been approved by the Registrar.

 Attend group meetings with Minor Area Heads during Registration Advising periods.

 How do I drop or change my minor?

 Students who wish to drop their minor must complete the online Dropping Minor form.
 Students who wish to change their minor or add a second minor must complete a new Declaration of Minor form following the instructions above.

 In order to pursue a minor, students must be on track in their major and in good academic standing, with fewer than 6 credits outstanding and a cumulative GPA of at least 2.0.
 Students who fall behind 6 credits or more after declaring a minor will be automatically dropped from the minor.
 Students who fall below a 2.0 cumulative GPA after declaring a minor will be given a written warning at first, then automatically dropped from the minor if their GPA is not above 2.0 in the subsequent semester.
 In both cases students can reapply for the minor once they've caught up in their major and/or liberal arts requirements and/or raised their GPA.
 Not all minors are open to all majors.
 See each specific minor for details.
 Students will be allowed to register for courses on a space-available basis, which is not guaranteed, but registering early will significantly increase the chances of getting into their required courses.